Vegin Vegan Vegun!

 The crust is ready, so now it’s time for the vegan custard.

-Using kudzu starch gives it a thick, creamy texture—lightly sweet and just a touch of oil, perfect for enjoying freely without guilt.
+Using kudzu starch gives it a thick, creamy texture—lightly sweet and just a touch of oil.

 I spread the custard generously into the crust, filling it fully, and then piled on plenty of blueberries.

-A quiet, indulgent tart—like a little gift I made just for myself.
+A luxurious tart—like a little gift I made just for myself.

 Vegan blueberry custard tart filled with vegan custard, served with a cup of tea